 One last piece of music to close this article, from one of Brian Eno’s most celebrated albums, Another Green World.
 The album has been repeatedly chosen by many publications in their ‘best all-time’ lists, and for a good reason.
 It is a great collections of short pieces of music that make avant-garde, ambient and other sonic experiments easily digestible by unsuspecting listeners.
 As usual, an excellent lineup of musicians is on offer, including Phil Collins, Percy Jones, John Cale, and – who else? – Robert Fripp.
 Strange guitar sounds were Fripp’s specialty, but even he was impressed by the guitar sound Eno was able to generate on the opening track: “Sky Saw was a name for a particular sound which had to do with feeding the guitar through a VCS synthesizer and digital feedback.
 It’s a specific technical approach for getting the sound.
 You can get the sound or a very close approximation in a number of different ways, but that was the name he came up with.
 He came up with that particular sound.
 Wonderful rrrr.
 So gripping.”

-The second part of this article is coming soon, featuring music by Pink Floyd, Jean-Michel Jarre, Led Zeppelin and others.
+Part 2 of this article, featuring music by Pink Floyd, Jean-Michel Jarre, Led Zeppelin and others:

 If you enjoyed reading this article and looking for more articles about vintage analog synths, you may also like these articles: